learn-co-curriculum/cssi-4-python-lists-loops-walkthrough/README.md

 >>> groceries = ['Eggs', 'Milk','Butter']
 ```
 Accessing items in a list
-List items have an index and are accessed like they were in javascript:
+List items have an index and are accessed like they were in javascript.
+Remember, that the 1st element has an index of 0

 ```
 >>> groceries[0]